Planned Research Vessel Movements: 2023 Research Season

 blank image

-This information was compiled and verified by IARPC and AOOS in collaboration with the National Science Foundation, National Oceanic and Atmospheric Administration, Department of the Interior, U.S. Coast Guard, Office of Naval Research, and international researchers.
+This information was compiled and verified by IARPC in collaboration with the National Science Foundation, National Oceanic and Atmospheric Administration, Department of State, U.S. Coast Guard, Office of Naval Research, and international researchers.